-Release of the assessments to the candidate confirms that the internal assessor has confidence that the candidate is working in a way that consistently demonstrates the values, principles and behaviours that are expected of a leader in practice within the children's care, play, learning and development sector.
+Release of the assessment to the candidate confirms that the internal assessor has confidence that the candidate is working in a way that consistently demonstrates the values, principles and behaviours that are expected of a leader in practice within the health and social care sector.

 The internal assessor should introduce the assessment to the candidate when they are deemed ready and prepared to undertake the assessment.
-This should occur following a period of learning and formative assessment, and where the candidate has been observed in practice by the internal assessor on a minimum of two occasions and been judged as ready for assessment (i.e. that the internal assessor has confidence that the candidate is consistently working in a manner that confidently applies leadership and management practices and approaches).
+This should occur following a period of learning and formative assessment, and where the candidate has been observed in practice by the internal assessor on a minimum of two occasions and been judged as ready for assessment (ie that the internal assessor has confidence that the candidate is consistently working in a manner that confidently applies leadership and management practices and approaches).

 All the assessment tasks are expected to take place within a 9-12-month period.
+This assessment period will commence at the outset of the concept discussion meeting.
 This time has been provided to support the range of roles that candidates who undertake this qualification will be in - and to accommodate, for example, those who work part-time.
 For those in full-time work, it is expected that the assessment would be feasible to take place within a 9-month period.
+This period would include approximately 8-9 months spent on producing evidence for the business project and time for completion of the professional discussion.

-This period has been provided to support an extended assessment task in the form of the business project.
-The manager/internal assessor should confirm with the candidate during the initial concept discussion meeting around expectations of the timeframe, based on their role, that they expect the assessment to take place in.
-If it is agreed that the assessment will take longer than 9 months, the decision for this should be recorded, and a rationale provided to confirm why this approach has been agreed.
+The timeframe has been provided to support an extended assessment task in the guise of the business project.
+The internal assessor and manager/employer should confirm with the candidate during the initial concept discussion meeting around expectations of the timeframe, based on their role, that they expect the assessment to take place in.
+If it is agreed that the entire assessment will take longer than 9 months, the decision for this should be recorded, and a rationale provided to confirm why this approach has been agreed.
 The rationale should be retained and made available for external quality assurance activities.